firecmsco/firecms/README.md

 - [x] Implementation of fields for every property (except Geopoint)
 - [x] Conditional fields in forms
 - [x] Native support for Google Storage references and file upload.
-- [x] Validation for required fields using yup
+- [x] Advanced validation for fields using yup
 - [x] Inline editing
 - [x] Hooks on pre and post saving and deletion of entities
 - [x] Enhanced reference, and array of reference, fields for relational data